rpearce/react-medium-image-zoom/README.md

-This library is a [`React.js`](https://reactjs.org/) implementation of [Medium.com's image zoom](https://medium.com/design/image-zoom-on-medium-24d146fc0c20) that allows for images to work together for a “zooming” effect and works regardless of parent elements that have `overflow: hidden` or [parents with transform properties](https://codepen.io/rpearce/pen/MEyOmb).
+This library is a [`React.js`](https://reactjs.org/) implementation of [Medium.com's image zoom](https://medium.com/design/image-zoom-on-medium-24d146fc0c20) that allows for images to work together for a “zooming” effect, is keyboard accessible, and works regardless of parent elements that have `overflow: hidden` or [parents with transform properties](https://codepen.io/rpearce/pen/MEyOmb).

 As an added bonus, it will let you zoom _anything_ (see the [`Storybook